-- Check the Pendrive on insertion to any laptops/CPUs that get mounted automatically.
+- Check the Pendrive on insertion to any laptops/CPUs mounted automatically.

 - Write/read in/from the Pendrive and Check the writing and reading operations are working. (e.g., directly playing a video from Pendrive or writing a note in the Pendrive.)

-- Copy from Pendrive to the local machine and Check the data is usable.
+- Copy from Pendrive to the local machine and check that the data is usable.

-- Copy from the local machine to Pendrive and Check the data is usable.
+- Copy from the local machine to Pendrive and check if the data is usable.

 - Check the read/Write of different formats of files like doc, mp3, mp4, gif, jpeg, etc.